Medical Dermatology

 How Are Moles Removed?

-Dr. Hodari uses different techniques for mole removal, depending on the type of mole and what’s indicated in biopsy results.
+Dr. Hodari uses different techniques for mole removal in Chico, depending on the type of mole and what’s indicated in biopsy results.
 He may simply shave the moles off, a procedure that doesn’t require stitches, or make small incisions to remove deeper skin lesions.
 These procedures are performed at our office.
-More serious moles may need to be excised, or cut out, during a procedure that requires a local anesthetic.
+More serious moles may need to be excised (surgically removed) during a procedure that requires a local anesthetic.

 Removing tissue to be evaluated under a microscope is called a biopsy.
 The procedure is performed in the office and involves minimal discomfort and little downtime.
 A topical antibiotic and bandage are applied to the treatment area afterward.
 Dr. Hodari may recommend biopsies to evaluate the specific nature of a rash or worrisome lesion or mole.
 Treatment is dictated by the biopsy results, which usually come back in less than a week.